-STRATEGIC OBJECTIVE OUTCOME HOW GOAL AND OBJECTIVES ARE ADDRESSED IN OSAMP A well planned and built City A City with a clear vision to manage growth in a sustainable and accessible way Identify and address gaps in community infrastructure and open space assets.
-Undertake integrated open space planning to ensure new neighbourhoods have timely access to reserves, parks, gardens, heritage places and natural assets.
-Maintaining local parks.
+STRATEGIC OBJECTIVE OUTCOME HOW GOAL AND OBJECTIVES ARE ADDRESSED IN OSAMP A well planned A City with a clear Identify and address gaps in community infrastructure and open space assets. and built City vision to manage growth in a sustainable and Undertake integrated open space planning to ensure new neighbourhoods have timely access to reserves, parks, gardens, heritage places and natural assets. accessible way Maintaining local parks.
 A proud, inclusive and safe community A City of people leading happy and healthy lives Continued investment in infrastructure assets.
 A thriving and resilient natural environment A City that preserves and Enhances its natural environment for future generations Facilitating the provision of waste management and cleaning services that include kerbside waste, recycling and organics collection, street and footpath sweeping services, litter collection, graffiti removal and the operation of the Melton Recycling Facility.
 Maintenance of our parks, open spaces, trees, property, drainage and roads.